 As the course is case-driven, class engagement is important.
 While class attendance is a factor, quality, not quantity, of participation and contribution to class discussion will be valued.
 Engagement will also be measured by the quizzes.
-In addition to one "At Home" quiz, there will be a few quizzes given during class which will cover materials assigned and covered.
+In addition to two "At Home" quizzes, there will be a few quizzes given during class which will cover materials assigned and covered.